Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

 The iB8 phase then transforms to the normal B8 (NiAs) structure above 89 GPa (at $\sim$1200~K), with a small reduction in unit-cell volume ($\sim$2.1\%) but a near doubling of the bulk modulus to 274 GPa.
-The transition involves a collapse of local magnetic moments into a low-spin state ($\sim$0.9 $\mu_B$: Fig.~\ref{fig:Etot}), and appearance of correlated metallic behavior.
-The B2 (CsCl) structure, which is stable above 290 GPa at $\sim$1200 K, is also a low-spin, correlated-electron metal, as indicated by the lack of a band gap in the spectral density and the low value of local moments (Figs.~\ref{fig:Etot}, \ref{fig:Spectra}).
+The transition involves a collapse of local magnetic moments into the LS state ($\sim$0.9 $\mu_B$, see Fig.~\ref{fig:Etot}), and appearance of correlated metallic behavior.
+The B2 (CsCl) structure, which is stable above 290 GPa at $\sim$1200 K, is also a LS, correlated-electron metal, as indicated by the lack of a band gap in the spectral density and the low value of local moments (Figs.~\ref{fig:Etot}, \ref{fig:Spectra}).

 Our results thus suggest that w\"ustite, which may appear in the lowermost mantle due to chemical reactions at the core-mantle boundary, is metallic and could produce seismological anomalies caused by spin-state transitions at deep-mantle depths ($\sim$1700-2000 km).
-Enhanced electrical conductivity due to the presence of metallic FeO would influence heat transfer from Earth's core into the mantle, as well the temporal evolution of magnetic field lines crossing into the lower mantle.
+Enhanced electrical conductivity due to the presence of metallic FeO would influence heat transfer from Earth's core into the mantle, as well as the temporal evolution of magnetic field lines crossing into the lower mantle.
 From the perspective of phase stability, it is notable that the metallization and spin-state transitions are \emph{decoupled} for the B1 phase of FeO at high temperatures (Fig.~\ref{fig:phase_diagram}).